Know Your Rights to Safe Drinking Water

 A: If a public water system is in violation of MCLs, notification requirements, or other Safe Drinking Water Act requirements, you may bring a civil lawsuit against the water system.
 You must provide written notification to U.S. EPA, Ohio EPA, and the public water system at least 60 days before filing such a lawsuit.
 You may also file a verified complaint with Ohio EPA asking that agency to investigate and take action to correct any violations of Ohio’s safe drinking water rules.
 If you own a private water system, you may file suit against any party who has contaminated your water.
 Your local health department, Ohio EPA, or U.S. EPA may also be able to assist in addressing the source of contamination that may be affecting your private water system.
 Finally, if you have been injured or made sick by unsafe drinking water supplied by a public or private water system, you may bring a court action seeking damages for your injury or illness, seeking damages for your injury or illness against any party who has contaminated your water.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by Christopher A. Walker, who practices environmental law with the firm Van Kley & Walker in Dayton.
+It was originally prepared by attorney Christopher A. Walker with Van Kley & Walker in Dayton, and updated by attorney Andrea M. Salimbene in the Columbus office of McMahon DeGulis LLP.